coffee2code/notifications-for-collapsed-admin-menu/readme.txt

     * Add private `__construct()`
     * Add private `__wakeup()`
 * Change: Unindent all the code for the class
+* Change: Note compatibility through WP 4.7+
+* Change: Remove support for WordPress older than 4.6 (should still work for earlier versions back to WP 3.8)
 * Change: Update copyright date (2017)
 * New: Add LICENSE file